michelegargiulo/Witchery-Companion/README.md

   - **[Common]** Fix crash when pulling null entity
   - **[Loot]** Fix crash with Levelled random enchant
   - **[Spell Rendering]** Fix crash when bosses (Lord of Torment, Lilith) use spells that have been disabled in config
+  - **[Spell Rendering]** Fix crash when client and server have mismatching spell configuration
 - **Blocks**
   - **[Altar]** Fix Altar not providing power on world load/reload
   - **[Altar]** Fix Placed Items (Arthana, Pentacle, etc.) not dropping anything when breaking Altar blocks below them
   - **[Altar]** Fix client crash when the player joins a world where Placed Items are within view in the first frame
+  - **[Altar]** Fix Altar multiblock not being assembled correctly, causing the Altar to provide multiple power sources
   - **[Coffin]** Fix edge-case crash when placing the Coffin across chunk boundaries
   - **[Coffin]** Fix crash when piston moves the top block of the coffin
   - **[Cursed Blocks]** Fix crash when using trigger dispersal.
 They still don't work, but they should not crash the game